Blue Sky Studios: 1980–1989: Formation and early computer animation

-1989–2002: Television commercials, visual effects and Bunny
+1989–2002: Visual effects, television commercials and Bunny

 Throughout the late 1980s and 1990s, Blue Sky Studios concentrated on the production of television commercials and visual effects for film.
 The studio began by animating commercials that depicted the mechanisms of time-release capsules for pharmaceutical corporations.
 The studio also produced a Chock Full O' Nuts commercial with a talking coffee bean and developed the first computer-animated M&M's.
-Using CGI Studio, the studio produced over 200 other commercials for clients such as Chrysler, General Foods, Texaco, and the United States Marines.
-They made a cartoon bumper for Nicktoons that features an orange blob making a dolphin, a dinosaur, and a walking person.
+Using CGI Studio, the studio produced over 200 other commercials for clients such as Chrysler, General Foods, Texaco, Pepsi and the United States Marines.
+They made a cartoon bumper for Nicktoons that features an orange blob making a dolphin, a dinosaur and a walking person.

-In 1996, MTV collaborated with Blue Sky Studios on the film, Joe's Apartment, for which Blue Sky animated the insect characters.
-Other clients included Bell Atlantic, Rayovac, Gillette, and Braun.
+In 1996, MTV Films collaborated with Blue Sky Studios on the film Joe's Apartment, for which Blue Sky animated the insect characters.
+Other clients included Bell Atlantic, Rayovac, Gillette and Braun.
 The Braun commercial was awarded a CLIO Award for Advertising.
-Recalling the award, Carl Ludwig stated that the judges had initially mistaken the commercial as a live action submission as a result of the photorealism of the computer-animated razor.
-In August 1997, 20th Century Fox's Los Angeles-based visual effects company, VIFX, acquired majority interest in Blue Sky Studios to form a new visual effects and animation company, temporarily renamed "Blue Sky/VIFX".
-Following the studio's expansion, Blue Sky produced character animation for the films Alien Resurrection (1997), A Simple Wish (1997), Mouse Hunt (1997), Star Trek: Insurrection (1998) and Fight Club (1999).
+Recalling the award, Ludwig stated that the judges had initially mistaken the commercial as a live-action submission as a result of the photorealism of the computer-animated razor.
+In August 1997, 20th Century Fox's Los Angeles-based visual effects company, VIFX, acquired majority interest in Blue Sky Studios to form a new visual effects and animation company, renamed "Blue Sky/VIFX".
+Following the studio's expansion, Blue Sky produced character animation for the films Alien Resurrection (1997), A Simple Wish (1997), Mouse Hunt (1997), Star Trek: Insurrection (1998) and Fight Club (1999), as well as for The Sopranos episode "Funhouse".